JuliaReach/ReachabilityAnalysis.jl/docs/src/man/faq.md

 we recommend the lecture notes of [Prof. Goran Frehse](https://sites.google.com/site/frehseg/), [Formal Verification of Piecewise Affine Hybrid Systems](https://sites.google.com/site/frehseg/home#h.p_ID_132) (DigiCosme Spring School, Paris, May 2016).
 Most up-to-date material related to reachability analysis can be found in journals, conference articles or in PhD theses.
+For a comprehensive review of different set propagation techniques for linear, nonlinear and hybrid systems see [[AFG20]](@ref).
+The article also contains a discussion of successful applications of reachability analysis to real-world problems.
 We refer to the [References](@ref all_ref) section of this manual for further links to the relevant literature.

-### What happens if you consider a chaotic system?

-### Can reachability analysis be used to solve large problems?

-### Why did you choose Julia to write this library?

 ### Are there other tools that perform reachability analysis?